 Building for Mainnet

 The Xion Foundation aims to offer developers a clear and structured pathway for deploying secure and reliable decentralized applications (dApps).
-This section outlines the key differences between Testnet and Mainnet, the requirements for deployment, and best practices to ensure your contract is approved and adopted by the community.
+This section outlines the key differences between Testnet and Mainnet, the requirements for deployment, and best practices to ensure your contracts are approved and adopted by the community.

 The Xion Testnet is a permissionless environment where developers can deploy and refine their contracts without restrictions.
 We encourage teams to:

-Test and iterate on their contracts before considering Mainnet deployment.
+Test and iterate their contracts before considering Mainnet deployment.

 Engage with the community for feedback, allowing real users to test their dApps and identify potential improvements.